-When the facility closed in 2000, Willow Court (a.k.a. the Royal Derwent Hospital) was the oldest psychiatric hospital still standing in its original location in Australia.
-The site was established as a depot for the chronically ill, or 'invalid', convicts in 1827.
+When the Willow Court Training Centre closed in 2000, it was the oldest operational mental health and disability care facility still standing in it's original location in Australia.

+The site was originally established as a depot for the chronically ill, convicts in 1827.
 However, after complaints that the building was unfit for purpose, Governor George Arthur gave instructions to Colonial Architect, John Lee Archer, to begin designs for a new hospital.
 With construction completed in 1833, the institution, now known as the 'Lunatic Asylum', was expanded to include a section exclusively for the use of mentally ill patients.

 From the beginning, the Asylum was plagued with issues of overcrowding, prompting many extensions to the site and administrative changes.
-To alleviate this pressure, any ill patients who did not require immediate medical help were transferred to outlying depots.
+To alleviate this pressure, from 1848, any ill patients who did not require immediate medical help were transferred to outlying depots.
 With this, the Asylum solely became a mental health care institution, with its governance being informed by the Lunacy Act, implemented several years earlier in 1841, followed by the Insane Persons Hospital Act, in 1858.